vitessio/website/content/en/docs/24.0/reference/programs/vtbackup/_index.md

       --grpc-prometheus                                             Enable gRPC monitoring with Prometheus.
   -h, --help                                                        help for vtbackup
       --incremental-from-pos string                                 Position, or name of backup from which to create an incremental backup.
 Default: empty.
 If given, then this backup becomes an incremental backup from given position or given backup.
 If value is 'auto', this backup will be taken from the last successful backup position.
+      --init-backup-sql-fail-on-error                               Whether or not to fail the backup if the init SQL queries (--init-backup-sql-queries) fail, which includes if they fail to complete before the specified timeout (--init-backup-sql-timeout)
+      --init-backup-sql-queries strings                             Queries to execute before initializing the backup --init-backup-sql-timeout duration                            At what point should we time out the init SQL query (--init-backup-sql-queries) work and either fail the backup job (--init-backup-sql-fail-on-error) or continue on with the backup
+      --init-backup-tablet-types strings                            Tablet types used for the backup where the init SQL queries (--init-backup-sql-queries) will be executed before initializing the backup
       --init-db-name-override string                                (init parameter) override the name of the db used by vttablet
       --init-db-sql-file string                                     path to .sql file to run after mysql_install_db --init-keyspace string                                        (init parameter) keyspace to use for this tablet